ecies/js/README.md

 This library is browser-friendly, check the [`example/browser`](./example/browser) directory for details.
 Currently it's necessary to polyfill `Buffer` for backward compatibility.
 From v0.5.0, it can run in browsers as is.

-If you want a WASM version to run directly in modern browsers or on some blockchains, check [`ecies-wasm`](https://github.com/ecies/rs-wasm).
+If you want a WASM version to run directly in modern browsers or on some blockchains, you can also try [`ecies-wasm`](https://github.com/ecies/rs-wasm).

 ## API